Network Infrastructure · UPS Selection Guide

 • Compact form factor — controllers often in shallow or wall-mount enclosures

-• Online protection for controller to prevent association table loss
+• Online protection for the controller to prevent association-table loss

 Recommended

-J60C for controller · J90 for PoE switch
+J60C for the controller · J90 for the PoE switch

 J60C: 600VA · J90: 1–3kVA

-J60C fits shallow enclosures where controllers are often installed.
-J90 for the PoE switch rack.
+The short-depth J60C fits the shallow enclosures controllers often live in; the J90 protects the PoE switch rack.

 05